kyma-project/community/governance/03-issues-workflow.md

 title: Issues workflow
 ---

-In the Kyma project, we use [GitHub Issues](https://github.com/features/issues/) for tracking development process and manage the issues on a team and sprint level.
+In the Kyma project, we use [GitHub Issues](https://github.com/features/issues/) for both tracking the development process and manage the issues on a team and sprint level.

 This document explains: